GennadyMV/tmc-snapshot-api/README.md

 }
 ```

-### 3. Exercises
+### 4. Exercises

 ```
 Method: GET
 Content-Type: application/json
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/
-Returns: A list of exercises for a participant and course with the provided instance and IDs
+Returns: A list of exercises for a participant and course with the provided IDs
 ```

 #### Example Request